viktorsapozhok/getting-started-tutorials/docs/source/workplace/ide.rst

 IDE
 ===

+This instruction shows how to install PyCharm and VSCode IDEs using snap.

 PyCharm
 -------

-You can use snap packages to install PyCharm Community edition.
+You can use snap packages to install PyCharm Community Edition.
 Run the following command:

 .. code-block:: bash